All our buildings are made from Russian redwood T&G Shiplap. We do not use any sheet material in our buildings.

 The buildings are sectional.
 As a general rule apex sheds have 7 sections and pent sheds have 6 sections.
 However, it is possible for your shed to be made in smaller parts, in order to get it into your garden.
 Larger buildings have more sections.

 Ideally you would have a side entrance to your house, but we know that’s not always the case.
 If you live in a terraced house, have access through your garage or your side gate has a height restriction that cannot be removed, we can still supply any of our sheds.
 This just means your shed will have to be made into smaller sections to suit your restrictions.
-Note that this service carries additional costs depending on how many sections need to be made.
+Note that this service carries additional costs depending on how many sections need to be made smaller.

 Once you have selected the shed you want we can advise you of the dimensions of the largest section and you will be able to measure up and see if it will fit without having to be made into smaller sections.